markjprice/apps-services-net8/docs/avalonia.md

 1. In Visual Studio 2022, navigate to **Extensions** | **Manage Extensions**.
 2. In the **Search box**, type `Avalonia`.
 3. Select the **Avalonia for Visual Studio** extension and then click **Download**.
-4. Follow the instructions (you will need to close Visual Studio while the VSIX installation runs).

 # Create a New Project

-> The original tutorial does not provide the new project template names.
+> The original tutorial does not say the new project template names.

 1. In Visual Studio 2022, navigate to **File** | **New Project**.
 2. In the **Create a new project** dialog box, in the **Search for templates** box, enter `avalonia`.